cuzfrog/WebDriverServ/README.md

     _Clean server cache without quit driver:_ call client `driver.clean()`.
 This command remove all WebDriver instances from the cache associated with this `driver`.

-####Mechanism:
+####Mechanism(important):

 Client and server communication is based on Akka serialization of shared messages.

-(Closure is not easy to send over the tunnel, which requires sending class definition.
-Described blow.)
-Client stubs of drivers, windows and elements are actually IDs, seen by the server.
-On which a mutable Map is used as the repository to cache WebDriver instances.
+Client stubs of drivers, windows and elements are actually IDs, seen by the server, on which mutable Maps is used as the repository to cache WebDriver/element instances.
+As time goes by, the cache may grow to a degree that clogs the GC.

+So you may clean caches on the server in two ways:
+1. Retrieve the driver.
+When retrieving, all elements associated with this driver will be purged in the cache.
+The use case is pretty intuitive.
+2. Explicitly call method:

+        driver.clean()

+In fact, Selenium doc states that elements may expire when window has refreshed.
+Thus useless references may pile on the server.
+Call `clean()` explicitly when needed.

 ####About closure serialization and sending:
 Failed experiments: